felipendc/El_Capitan_CursorsMOD/README.md

 cd $HOME/MacOSMOD

 sudo cp -r El_Capitan_Cursors/* /usr/share/icons/El_Capitan_Cursors

+rm -R $HOME/MacOSMOD*

 </pre>

+##

-These installation steps were created and tested by me 'felipendc'.
+These installation steps were created and tested by me felipendc.
-If you are having problems 'reference in new Issue'.
+If you are having problems reference in new Issue.